win7user10/Laraue.Telegram.NET/readme.md

         });
     }
 ```
 Here _TelegramMessageRoute_ means that if the message with text "/settings" will be send by the telegram user, this method will be executed.
+Only message update will be handled in this case.
+To process callback queries can be used attribute _TelegramCallbackRouteAttribute_, any another request type can be handled by the attribute inherited from _TelegramBaseRouteAttribute_.
 ### Middleware
 The package has the opportunity to extend request pipeline by adding custom middlewares.
 The example is the next
 ```csharp